Welcome & Thank You for choosing POTC!

 - Please clean up after your dog.
 Baggies are located by the doors and outside in the black mailboxes, and there are two metal trashcans outside for refuse.

 - Children who are not the handlers should observe from the sideline preferably with an adult and remain seated.
-A handler can be a child 12 years old and prove that he or she is able to control the dog to participate in class.
+A child twelve years or older who can prove that he/she is able to control the dog is welcome to participate in class.
 The class instructor will determine this.
 Do not allow children to visit with other dogs or get near kenneled dogs or play on equipment.

 - Do not attempt to use any of the equipment, jumps, or agility obstacles.